Midlife is a threshold.

 -

-A need for clarity, integration, or language for what’s long been unnamed
+A need for clarity or language for what’s been unnamed

 -

-A sharper voice or fewer filters — the honesty that often arrives with waning estrogen
+A sharper voice or fewer filters as hormones shift

 What This Work Offers

-I can’t erase the physical or mental impacts of (peri)menopause.
+I can’t change the physical or cognitive impacts of menopause.

-But I can help you grow larger than what’s weighing on you —
+But I can help you understand what’s shifting,

 Here, you learn to listen differently: